ddev/ddev/docs/content/users/quickstart.md

-# Quickstart for many CMSs

-Once you have DDEV installed, getting a project going is just these steps:
+# CMS Quickstarts

+Once DDEV’s installed you can quickly spin up new projects:

 1. Clone or create the code for your project.
-2. `cd` into the project and `ddev config` to configure it and turn it into a DDEV project.
-In most cases DDEV will autodetect the project type and docroot, but you may have to provide them in others.
+2. `cd` into the project directory and run `ddev config` to initialize a DDEV project.
+    It automatically detects your project type and docroot—make sure it’s accurate!
-3. `ddev start` and if your project needs it, `ddev composer install`
+3. Run `ddev start` to spin up the project.
+    If your project needs it, don’t forget to run `ddev composer install`.
+4. Import a database with `ddev import-db`.
+5. Optionally import user-managed files with `ddev import-files`.
-4. `ddev launch` to launch a browser with your project, or visit the URL given by `ddev start`.
+6. Run `ddev launch` to open your project in a browser, or visit the URL given by `ddev start`.
-5. Import an upstream database with `ddev import-db`.
-6. Import user-files from upstream with `ddev import-files`

-Here's a quickstart instructions for a number of different environments:

-=== "Any (generic)"

-    ## Any PHP or HTML/JS environment
+!!!tip
+    While you’re getting your bearings, use `ddev describe` to get project details, and `ddev help` to investigate commands.

-    DDEV works happily with most any PHP or static HTML/JS project, although it has special additional support for several CMSs.
-But you don't need special support if you already know how to configure your project.
+DDEV comes ready to work with any PHP project, and has deeper support for several common PHP platforms and content management systems.

+=== "Generic"

+    ## Generic

+    The `php` project type is the most general, ready for whatever modern PHP or static HTML/JS project you might be working on.
+It’s just as full-featured as more specific options, just without any app-specific configuration or presets.

+    You may even prefer to stick with this flavor despite using one of the apps DDEV supports, simply because you’d rather configure things to your own liking.
+Please do!

-    1. Create a directory (`mkdir my-new-project`) or clone your project (`git clone <your_project>`)
+    1. Create a directory (`mkdir my-new-project`) or clone your project (`git clone <your_project>`).
-    2. Change to the new directory (`cd my-new-project`)
+    2. Change to the new directory (`cd my-new-project`).
     3. Run `ddev config` and set the project type and docroot, which are usually auto-detected, but may not be if there's no code in there yet.
-    4. Run `ddev start`
+    4. Run `ddev start`.
-    6. If a composer build, `ddev composer install`
+    6. If you’re using Composer build, run `ddev composer install`.
     4. Configure any database settings; host='db', user='db', password='db', database='db'
     5. If needed, import a database with `ddev import-db --src=/path/to/db.sql.gz`.
-    6. Visit the project and continue on.
+    6. Visit the project in a browser, and then build things.

 === "WordPress"